Ashutosh-Awasthi/Devjam/README.md

 # Devjam
 SHEPHERD - An online website to revolutionize educational paradigm .
+StudentSite is a webApplication which is aimed to connect students,teachers together for doubt solving, guidance, and study materials.
+The site uses a post section for students to ask/answer queries, a chat section which connects student realtime for faster resolving of queries.
+The website is secured local Strategy authentication and can be improved on demand.

 visit the hosted site: https://all-students-related.herokuapp.com/